felixhammerl/felixhammerl.github.io/_posts/2024-04-24-gopass-for-secrets.md

 That's it, no additional overhead necessary!
 Now configure your AWS credentials and run `terraform plan` to see what the script generates.
 You can also parameterize the gopass secrets path as you see fit.

+Please note that **this is not foolproof** and that there is a **big gotcha** to this.
+Any value that gets ingested through `external` provider will become part of the Terraform state.
+[Sensitive Data in Terraform state makes the state as sensitive as the secret itself](https://developer.hashicorp.com/terraform/language/state/sensitive-data).
+Local state is stored in plain-text JSON files, hence you need to be careful how this state is handled, especially in a git repository.
+Remote state, however, may be encrypted at rest.
+Please make sure that your backend is configured to this end.
+The documentation suggests to use the S3 backend, which supports encryption at rest through the `aws_s3_bucket_server_side_encryption_configuration` resource together with appropriate IAM policies and logging to block encryption key access or identify any invalid access.
+It is wise to not use the default S3 KMS key for this bucket.

 # Continuous Deployment via Github Actions

 To wrap this up, let's have a look at how we would use this in a CD pipeline.
 We'll use Github Actions for this purpose.
 First, we need to create a dedicated PGP key for Github that needs to be added as a secret to Github Actions.
 Then, we need to install GnuPG and gopass in the workflow.
 Lastly, we need to configure gopass and add the secrets store.